stream-interop/stream-interop/README.md

     - Closes the encapsulated resource as if by [`fclose()`][], [`pclose()`][], etc.
     - Implementations MUST throw [_RuntimeException_][] (or an extension thereof) on failure.

+Implementations MAY close the encapsulated resource internally without affording _ClosableStream_.

 Notes:

 - **Not all _Stream_ implementations need to be closable.** It may be important for resource closing to be handled by a separate service or authority, and not be closable by _Stream_ consumers.

 ### _SizableStream_